 Common Causes of Recurrent Lip Rashes (Cheilitis)

-Lip rashes (and rashes around the mouth) can be caused by various factors.
-Herpes simplex virus (HSV I and HSV II) is a common cause of rashes around the mouth and lips.
+Infections are often a cause of recurrent lip rashes.
+Herpes simplex virus (HSV I and HSV II) is a common cause of lip rashes and rashes around the mouth.
 The vesicular lesions caused by HSV are called cold sores or fever blisters (Zi Zai’s CSFreedom™ Herb-Infused Oil is ideal for treating this).
 Impetigo is a common bacterial infection that also can cause a rash on the face with oozing or golden-crusted lesions, often affecting the mouth and lips.
 Oral thrush (overgrowth of yeast in the mouth) can also cause lip irritation.
-Yeast infections at the corners of the mouth are not uncommon in people with no teeth.
-Most dermatologists will easily be able to diagnose these types of lip rashes that are caused by pathogens.
-Psoriasis and lichen planus are skin diseases that can also manifest on the lips (although this isn’t very common).
-Hypothyroidism and Sjögren’s Syndrome are diseases that can cause very dry lips (though there are also other symptoms that are more prevalent than just lip involvement in each of those illnesses).
-Erythema multiforme can cause lesions on the lips when there is mucosal involvement.
-Chronic glandular cheilitis is a persistent problem in which the lips swell, turn outward (evert), peel and crust repeatedly.
-It is thought to be caused by chronic irritation by sun, wind and/or tobacco.
+Yeast infections at the corners of the mouth are somewhat common in people with no teeth.
+Most dermatologists will easily be able to diagnose these types of lip rashes that are caused by biological pathogens.